 7. Take a long handled brush

-To clear snow off the van roof and windows.
+This simply helps to clear the snow off the motorhome roof and windows.

 9. Carpet pieces

 These are a really good, cheap way to put beneath tyres, which then act as a grip to help get the motorhome off both snow or mud.

 10. If you get stuck in ice on a pitch

 The campsites will have a tractor to tow the motorhome if you do get stuck in ice or snow.